ATAC-Seq: QC, peak calling, differential accessibility

 # ℹ 3 more variables: rep.logFC <dbl>, rep.logCPM <dbl>, Contrast <chr>

-• Here every row is a merged peak region with the summary statistics based on the underlying windows tests.
+Here every row is a merged peak region with the summary statistics based on the underlying window tests.

-• We merge the region statistics with the region annotation and save the final results as a table (gzipped plain text file) and also export it to BED format:
+We merge the region statistics with the region annotation and export the final results:

 peaks <- merged$region